Are you ready to discover your college program?

 University of Arizona

 - AZSecure Cybersecurity Fellowship: Master’s degree seekers (and occasionally undergrads) who come to UA for one of its cyber security programs may be able to walk away debt-free thanks to this fellowship.
 It covers tuition and fees, and students receive $34,000 a year toward living expenses.
-In return, they’ll work for a government agency for one to three years after graduating.
+Students were originally required to work for a government agency for one to three years after graduating, but the program now provides full-tuition scholarships for students interested in industry careers.

 - Ben Strickland Memorial Scholarship: Although not strictly for Management Information Systems enrollees, they’re among the targeted recipients of the Strickland Scholarship, which goes to full-time upperclassmen and second-year grad students with financial need and 3.0 GPAs.